Policies and Statements

 If you store files using our online services, they can only be accessed by you unless you choose to share them.
 Even if you have an account through an organization, like a company or university, others in your organization can only see your files if you choose to share them.
 Select MathWorks personnel serving in certain information technology roles have access limited to deployment, backup, and recovery operations.
 These personnel all have signed confidentiality agreements.

 For students and personnel at educational institutions that elect to use a federated identity management system, such as Shibboleth, the institution directs the user to a portal where the user signs in.
 After sign-in, MathWorks receives information from the institution including the user’s identifier and organizational affiliation.
 If provided by the institution, MathWorks also receives the user’s name and email address.
-The user then sets up his or her own MathWorks Account, which is prepopulated with this information.
+The user is then guided to complete their MathWorks Account, which is prepopulated with this information.

-When you access and use MathWorks products or services through an online learning platform, such as a MOOC, online textbook, or learning management system hosted by your institution, MathWorks does not collect personal information about you unless it is sent by the institution hosting the learning management system.
+When you access and use MathWorks products or services through an online learning platform, such as an online course, online textbook, or learning management system hosted by your institution, MathWorks does not collect personal information about you unless it is sent by the institution hosting the learning management system.
 The educational institution controls the information sent by the learning management system.

 If an instructor provides scoring criteria and chooses to have the MathWorks learning environment score a student’s assignment, MathWorks calculates the score and sends it to the institution’s learning management system, but does not store the student’s score.